amzn/amazon-pay-api-sdk-php/README.md

     );
 ```

+# Versioning

+The pay-api.amazon.com|eu|jp endpoint uses versioning to allow future updates.
+The major version of this SDK will stay aligned with the API version of the endpoint.

+If you have downloaded version 1.x.y of this SDK, $version in below examples would be "v1".
+2.x.y would be "v2", etc.

 # Convenience Functions (Overview)

 Make use of the built-in convenience functions to easily make API calls.
 Scroll down further to see example code snippets.